jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-play-all-over.md

 Look at the dots on the fretboard to identify the location of a fret.
 Sometimes it helps to think of the fret number and string number as well, to focus the mind.
+Try to remember the location.
 Remembering fretboard locations
-lets us return to where we were, and recognize where we have arrived.
+lets us return to where we were, and recognize where we arrive.

-Another way to get oriented is to know the names of the notes on the fretboard.
+Orientation can be helped by knowing the names of some of the notes on the fretboard.
-See {% include chapter-link.html slug="note-names" %} for details.
+See {% include chapter-link.html slug="note-names" %}.